Track your nutrition and health goals

 Flattened riceEnglish136 kcal

-The calorie content is the same regardless of region — it is the same ingredient.
+The calorie content is identical regardless of regional name — it is the same ingredient (parboiled rice that has been flattened).

 Poha vs Rice Calories